 Students study all five Books of Moses (Chumash) over a four-year cycle:

-We aim to teach translation and textual analytical skills that allow the students to understand the text and apply the ethical lessons of the Torah to their daily lives.
-More advanced students will have the opportunity to study Midrashim and commentaries by medieval and modern commentators.
+We aim to teach translation and analytical skills that allow students to understand the text and apply the ethical lessons of the Torah to their daily lives.
+Students have the opportunity to study Midrashim and commentaries by medieval and modern commentators.

-We study the weekly Torah portion (Parsha) in order to understand the role of the Torah in Jewish life and becoming familiar with the text and how we can interact with it.
-As Hebrew skills improve, there is emphasis on the text “inside”—teasing apart verses, translating and understanding their context.
-We also begin to delve into how important commentators such as Rashi and Rambam explain the text.
+Students study Parshat HaShavua (weekly Torah portion) in order to understand the role of Torah in Jewish life and become familiar with the text, teasing apart verses, translating and understanding their context.
+Students begin to delve into how important commentators such as Rashi and Ramban explain the text.

 Prayer is a central component of what it means to practice Judaism.
 Students focus on navigating the Siddur (prayerbook), the prayer service, its history, ritual, and developing a connection with God.

 A life which revolves around Judaism is filled with meaningful life cycle events and guidelines for daily living.
 Yediyot Klaliyot (general Jewish knowledge) is required in order to develop a deep understanding of Judaism.